 Quieter Operation

-Modern whole-house fans feature quieter motors and insulated ducts, providing a more peaceful home environment than traditional air conditioning systems.
+Modern whole-house fans have quieter motors and insulated ducts, providing a more peaceful home environment than traditional air conditioning systems.

 Types of Whole House Fans